• Skip to main content

 Find an Expert for One-Time Tax Forgiveness Assistance

-If you’ve been hit with a penalty from the IRS, there are options.
-You can apply for first-time penalty abatement if you have a good tax compliance history over the last few years and haven’t received any other penalties in that time.
-You may also be able to appeal a penalty or rejection of penalty abatement if you can show reasonable cause.
+If you’ve been hit with a penalty from the IRS, you should automatically receive first-time penalty abatement if you have a good tax compliance history over the last few years and haven’t received any other penalties in that time.
+Otherwise, you can apply for penalty relief based on reasonable cause.

 If you can’t pay your tax balance, you have additional relief options such as applying for a PPIA, sending an OIC, or requesting CNC status.
 These routes could lead to the IRS dismissing part or all of your tax balance in the long run.